Business Loan Calculators for Every Financing Product

 While Jennie’s Jellies monthly payment remains the same throughout the term, the repayment structure for an interest rate is broken into three main sections: interest, principal and balance.
 This process is known as amortization.

 During the initial months, Jennie’s Jellies payments will be applied mostly against the loan’s interest.
-As the loan is paid down, the balance is reduced, therefore reducing the amount the 9% interest rate can be applied to and ultimately equaling a smaller interest payment.
+As the loan is paid down, the balance is reduced.
+As the balance is reduced, the amount the 9% interest rate is applied to is also reduced, ultimately resulting in a smaller interest payment.
 When all is said and done, Jennie’s Jellies will make 60 payments of $1,038.00, totaling $62,275.00 with $12,275.00 of interest paid.

-Even with the Jennie’s Jellies scenario above, what interest rates do not tell you are whether any fees will be assessed to your loan.
-We’ll dive into the types of fees that could be added to your loan later, but this is where an interest rate calculator is so valuable.
+We’ll dive into the types of fees that could be added to your loan later, but this is where a business loan interest rate calculator is so valuable.

 When using a factor rate, lenders multiply the principal loan by the decimal form to determine the total amount that will be repaid.
 To see how a factor rate would be expressed, let’s take a look at this simple example:

-If Jennie’s Jellies secures a $50,000 merchant cash advance with a factor rate of 1.18, the total amount the company would repay would be $59,000 with $9,000 being charged via the factor rate.
+If Jennie’s Jellies secures a $50,000 merchant cash advance with a factor rate of 1.18, the total amount the company would repay would be $59,000.
 Let’s break this down even further.

 One similarity factor rates do have with interest rates is that they may not account for other fees that the lender may charge.

 The third and final way lending companies are able to describe the costs of a business loan is through a discount rate or fee.
-When compared to the two cost structures we’ve already discussed above, discount rates are more closely related to interest rates since it’s a percentage of either the total invoice amount or the advance amount.
 Most commonly seen in invoice financing, lenders typically provide estimates as either weekly or monthly discount rates.

 To give an example, let’s revisit our friends at Jennie’s Jellies.

-In this scenario, let’s assume that Jennie’s Jellies has been factored against a $15,000 outstanding invoice that is due in 4 weeks.
-The company providing the invoice financing to Jennie’s Jellies charges a discount fee of 1% per week, meaning they will have to pay $150 each week until their customer pays off the outstanding invoice.
+In this scenario, let’s assume that Jennie’s Jellies has been factored against a $15,000 outstanding invoice that’s due in 4 weeks.
+The company providing the invoice financing to Jennie’s Jellies charges a discount fee of 1% per week, meaning they’ll have to pay $150 each week until their customer pays off the outstanding invoice.
 If Jennie’s Jellies customer does pay at the end of week 4, the company will have paid $600 as the cost for factoring the invoice.